robotpy/robotpy-wpilib/docs/getting_started.rst

     pip3 install pynivision robotpy-hal-roborio wpilib

-.. note:: When powered off, your RoboRIO does not keep track of the correct
+.. note:: When powered off, your roboRIO does not keep track of the correct
           date, and as a result pip may fail with an SSL related error message.
           To set the date, you can either: